-EAST MEADOW, N.Y.
-(AP) Ryan Lochte set a meet record with a time of 1:59.24 in the finals of the men's 200 meter individual medley Sunday at the U.S. Open.
+''A little disappointed,'' he said after breaking Michael Phelps' meet record in the finals of the 200-meter individual medley Sunday at the U.S. Open.

-Lochte bested the previous mark of 1:59.26 set by Michael Phelps on Nov.
+Lochte's time of 1 minute, 59.24 seconds bettered Phelps' mark of 1:59.26 set on Nov.
 30, 2006.
-Xavier Mohammed finished second in 2:00.47, and Sam Stewart was third in 2:01.51.
+Britain's Xavier Mohammed finished second in 2:00.47, and Sam Stewart was third in 2:01.51.

 Lochte, 33, would turn 36 during the 2020 Tokyo Olympics.
 Should he qualify for the team, it would mark Lochte's fifth Games.
-Of his 12 Olympic medals, three have come in the 200 IM - silvers in 2004 and 2012, and bronze in 2008.
+Of his 12 Olympic medals, three have come in the 200 IM - silver in 2004 and 2012 and bronze in 2008.